-- 1. Connect a fully charged battery pack to the XL-5 and turn on your transmitter. - 2.
-With the XL-5 off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
-When the LED blinks RED THREE TIMES, release the EZ-Set button. - 4.
-The LED will blink and then turn solid green (Low-Voltage Detection ACTIVE) or red (Low-Voltage Detection DISABLED).
-The model is ready to drive.
+- 1. Connect a fully charged battery pack to the XL-5 and turn on your transmitter. - With the XL-5 off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
+When the LED blinks RED THREE TIMES, release the EZ-Set button.